sgratzl/d3tutorial/README.md

 let data = ['a','b','c'];
 update(data);

-//later on...
+// later on...
 2secs
 setTimeout(() => {
   data = ['c','a','d'];
-  //the items will move to their new position,
+  // the items will move to their new position,
-  //and the DOM element for 'b' will be removed
+  // and the DOM element for 'b' will be removed
-  //and another one for 'd' created update(data);
+  // and another one for 'd' created update(data);
 }, 2000)